AanZee/harbour/site/docs/_layouts/form/form.md

 %}

 #### Left aligned labels and inlined actions
 A form with labels aligned on the left side of the form.
-Can be used for example in edit mode to enable scannability in the labels.
+Can be used for example in edit mode to enable scannability of the labels.

 {% include_relative examples/left-aligned-labels-form.html %}
 {% include example.html